 Some scars require excision with a layered or complex closure.
 Layered closure is often used where excision extends to tissue deeper than just the upper skin surface or in areas with a high degree of movement.
 The first step or layer requires sub-dermal closure (below the skin surface) with absorbable or non-removable sutures.
-Layers of closure continue to build, concluding with closure of the remaining surface wound.
-Advanced techniques in scar revision include complex flap closures, W-plasty and Z-plasty techniques.
+Layers of closure continue to build, concluding with the closure of the remaining surface wound.
+Advanced techniques in scar revision include complex flap closures, W-plasty, and Z-plasty techniques.
 Flap closures may reposition a scar so that it is less conspicuous or improve flexibility where contracture has restricted mobility.
-Skin grafts or pharmacologic tissue substitutes may be used if ample healthy tissue is not present for closure of a scar excision.
-This is more likely with revision of certain burn scars.
+Skin grafts or pharmacologic tissue substitutes may be used if ample healthy tissue is not present for the closure of a scar excision.
+This is more likely with the revision of certain burn scars.

-For some scars, multi-modality therapy consisting more than one type of therapy is necessary to optimize results.
+For some scars, multi-modality therapy consisting of more than one type of therapy is necessary to optimize results.
 Common combination treatments include: